sensu/sensu-docs/content/sensu-go/5.16/api/users.md

 #### EXAMPLE {#users-put-example}

-The following example demonstrates a PUT request to the `/users` API to update the user `alice` (in this case, to reset the user's password), resulting in an HTTP `200 OK` response and the updated user definition.
+The following example demonstrates a PUT request to the `/users` API endpoint to update the user `alice` (in this case, to reset the user's password), resulting in an HTTP `200 OK` response and the updated user definition.

 {{< highlight shell >}}
 curl -X PUT \